-In order to conduct drilling and other exploration activities under the laws of Alaska, we are required to submit an Application for Permit to Mine in Alaska ("APMA") in Alaska.
-We submitted an APMA to Alaska's Department of Natural Resources ("ADNR") on June 30, 2022, and on September 22, 2022, the ADNR approved Multi-Year 2022-2026 Exploration and Reclamation Permit Number 2778 for Hardrock Exploration - Skwentna River - Yentna Mining District, and in addition also approved Reclamation Plan Approval Number 2778.
-On July 7, 2023, we received approval for amendments to the APMA which incorporate additional activities.
+In order to conduct drilling and other exploration activities under the laws of Alaska, we submitted an Application for Permit to Mine ("APMA") to Alaska's Department of Natural Resources ("ADNR") on June 30, 2022, and on September 22, 2022, the ADNR approved Multi-Year 2022-2026 Exploration and Reclamation Permit Number 2778 for Hardrock Exploration - Skwentna River - Yentna Mining District (the "Exploration Permit") and Reclamation Plan Approval Number 2778 ("Reclamation Plan").
+On July 7, 2023, we received approval for amendments to the APMA, incorporating alterations to our exploration plans for 2023 and 2024.
+On August 6, 2024, we received approval for amendments to the APMA, incorporating alterations to our exploration plans for 2024.
+The Company expects to file amendment applications for APMA 2278 annually, as exploration results and strategy evolve, in order to ensure exploration programs are fully authorized.
+Prior to expiry of AMPA 2278 on December 31, 2026, the Company plans to apply for a new Exploration Permit.